What is remortgaging?

 Can you remortgage early?

-If you go with a new lender, you’ll need to go through a similar process as your original mortgage application, but that just means you’ve done it before.
-If you’re approved, then your new lender will liaise with your solicitor to sort out the paperwork.
-Your solicitor should also make the arrangements for your old mortgage to get paid off by the new mortgage.
+If you proceed with a new lender, you’ll need to go through a similar process as your original mortgage application.
+If you’re approved, your new lender will liaise with your adviser to handle the remortgaging process.

 Your home may be repossessed if you do not keep up repayments on your mortgage.